dev-human/dev-human/source/_posts/2014-08-31-a-journey-of-emotion-at-wecamp-14.md

 Because of the topic of our teams project, a couple of people offered to help out during the week.
 I turned down the offers because it felt odd having other team members working on our project.
 In retrospect, I can certainly add that my **ego** got in the way.
-Not being able to admit that I needed the help got in the way of my team's total progress, a lesson I won't forget lightly.
+Not being able to admit that I needed the help got in the way of my team's total progress, a lesson I won't easily forget.

 In addition, there was also some **fear** of showing the code I actually had written.
 One team was really ahead of the game, seemingly having time left to help others.
 This was a bit intimidating (they must be so much better than I am),